+Weather conditions

+Monitor in worst-case or representative weather conditions for propagation (transfer of sound energy) to the receptor.

+Do not monitor:

+- in wind speeds greater than 5m/s

+- when the wind direction is from the receptor to the source

+- in the rain or other adverse conditions

+Source directivity

-Table 2: Minimising potential sources of uncertainty Source of uncertainty Method to minimise uncertainty Monitor in worst-case or representative weather conditions for propagation (transfer of sound energy) to the receptor Weather conditions Do not monitor in wind speeds greater than 5m/s Do not monitor when the wind direction is from the receptor to the source Do not monitor in the rain or other adverse conditions Source directivity When monitoring at a surrogate location closer to the noise source, ensure the surrogate location is on the pathway to the receptor You should always use far-field measurements in preference to near-field because near-field measurements have extremely high levels of uncertainty.
+When monitoring at a surrogate location closer to the noise source, make sure the surrogate location is on the pathway to the receptor.

+Measurements

+You should always use far-field measurements in preference to near-field because near-field measurements have extremely high levels of uncertainty.
 If you have not minimised these uncertainties, then we will consider the assessment invalid.

+Here are some other ways to minimise uncertainty from measurements:

-Monitor levels on the direct sound pathway to the receptor Measurements Do not estimate the distance to the noise source when using measurements for propagation calculations - always measure it Make sure you turn off all other audible equipment Make sure you are assessing a representative duration and level of operations Have a standardised operating method for each source Use repeatable monitoring locations to enable comparison between assessments by providing National Grid References, photographs, and scaled maps.
-Monitoring locations Do not mix free-field and façade measurements in the same assessment Avoid sounds that are not representative of the assessment location
+- monitor levels on the direct sound pathway to the receptor - do not estimate the distance to the noise source when using measurements for propagation calculations - always measure it - make sure you turn off all other audible equipment - make sure you are assessing a representative duration and level of operations - have a standardised operating method for each source

+Monitoring locations

+Here are some ways to minimise uncertainty from monitoring locations:

+- use repeatable monitoring locations to enable comparisons between assessments by providing National Grid References, photographs and scaled maps - do not mix free-field and façade measurements in the same assessment - avoid sounds that are not representative of the assessment location

+Monitoring durations

+Monitor for a fully representative period of time.

+Manufacturers' sound power levels data

+Manufacturers' sound power levels (SWL) are typically derived from lab tests under perfect conditions.
+Be aware that in real life situations plant noise may vary significantly from that expected.

+Attenuation predictions

-Source of uncertainty Method to minimise uncertainty Monitoring durations Monitor for a fully representative period of time Manufacturers SWL data Manufacturers' sound power levels (SWL) are typically derived from lab tests under perfect conditions.
-Be aware that, in real-life situations, plant noise may vary significantly from that expected Attenuation predictions The predicted acoustic performance of Operators' buildings tends to be based on sound reduction index (Rw) values of the constituent parts.
-In practice, the "as built" performance of completed structures can be significantly below the acoustic properties predicted for the construction materials.
+The predicted acoustic performance of operators' buildings tend to be based on sound reduction index (R_w) values of the constituent parts.
+In practice, the 'as built' performance of completed structures can be significantly below the acoustic properties predicted for the construction materials.
 The overall predicted sound attenuation of the building may therefore be overestimated.

+If meeting specific noise criteria is critical, an option to counter the 'as built' reduction in sound attenuation performance is to include a safety margin in design of 5 to10dB.

+Silencers and enclosures may not achieve their predicted design acoustic performance.
+Once installed, you should periodically test them to make sure they are suitable.

+Operator error

+To minimise uncertainty from operator error:

-If meeting specific noise criteria is critical, an option to counter the "as built" reduction in sound attenuation performance is to include a safety margin in design of 5 to10dB acoustic performance.
-Once installed, you should periodically test them to make sure they are suitable BS 4142 reports must include a statement of competency Operator error Monitoring should be carried out by a qualified acoustician, who can demonstrate competency in environmental (rather than for example occupational health and safety) work Make sure you use an appropriate class of calibrated equipment is used Confirm the date of the last laboratory calibration Equipment Confirm the results of field calibration checks Note: sound level monitoring equipment often represents the smallest level of uncertainty
+- BS 4142 reports must include a statement of competency - monitoring should be carried out by a qualified acoustician, who can demonstrate competency in environmental (rather than for example occupational health and safety) work

+Equipment

+To mimimise uncertainty from equipment:

+• make sure you use an appropriate class of calibrated equipment

+- confirm the date of the last laboratory calibration - confirm the results of field calibration checks

+Sound level monitoring equipment often represents the smallest level of uncertainty.

-3.8 Soundscape assessment
+Soundscape assessment

-Soundscape is a new approach that deals with how people feel about, and react to, the sounds around them.
+Soundscape is a new approach that deals with how people feel about and react to the sounds around them.
 This can be influenced by all the senses and the wider context.
-It focusses on planning and managing the full range of sounds to achieve the best outcome from a human perspective, rather than just trying to reduce unwanted sounds (noise).
+It focuses on planning and managing the full range of sounds to achieve the best outcome from a human perspective, rather than just trying to reduce unwanted sounds (noise).

-Reducing sound levels may not necessarily result in a high-quality acoustic environment because the character of sound is equally important.
-Some sounds have a positive impact (usually natural), whereas others (usually machine or man-made) have a negative reception, regardless of sound levels.
-In some cases, a sound that is normally considered undesirable, such as road traffic, may in fact be masking a more unpleasant sound (such as industrial noise).
+Reducing sound levels may not necessarily result in a high quality acoustic environment because the character of sound is equally important.
+Some sounds have a positive impact (usually natural) whereas others (usually machine or manmade) have a negative reception, regardless of sound levels.
+In some cases a sound that is normally considered undesirable, such as road traffic, may in fact be masking a more unpleasant sound (such as industrial noise).